Residence Permits

 You can submit your application in person at the MINISTRY OF THE INTERIOR “MOI” (Department for Asylum and Migration Policy) – Výstavní 55, Ostrava.

 You can request Permanent residence after 5 years of continuous residence in the Czech Republic.
 The process is very similar to the application for temporary residence.
 It is advised to follow the step-by-step instructions on the website of the Ministry of the Interior.
-Additionally, there is one more thing to do: Confirmation of accommodation which is not the original contract between you and your landlord, but one more extra document.
 For more details, please have a look and download the application form.

 You can submit your application in person at the MINISTRY OF THE INTERIOR “MOI” (Department for Asylum and Migration Policy) – Výstavní 55, Ostrava.